Skip to main content

 Start at Home

 Look for items you no longer need: electronics, clothes (especially designer/vintage), books, collectibles, tools, and unopened gifts.
-Use ItemsToFlip to check market value before assuming items are worthless.
+Use ItemsToFlip to compare current active asking prices, then verify like-for-like completed sales before assigning a resale value.

 Thrift Stores